datjan/php-pixoo-apiclient/README.md

 # php-pixoo-apiclient
-This is a website to send matrix to pixoo16 or pixoo64 via offline api.
+This is a website to send matrix images to pixoo16 or pixoo64 via offline api.

 NOTE:
 With this project you can learn how to send matrix images to the pixoo16 and pixoo64 via the offline api.